dmolina/DaemonMode.jl/docs/src/index.md

 - [X] Run in multiple modules to avoid conflicts of names.

-- [X] Fix error in include.
+- [X] logging output in console working nicely.

-- [X] Error Stack as it was run directly.
+- [X] Return 1 when an error occurs.

 # TODO (features in the roadmap)